Naming organic compounds header image

 You will no doubt meet aromatic rings which have been substituted with various atoms and groups including: chlorine (Cl), bromine (Br), nitro group (NO2), methyl group (CH3)2 as well as many other atoms and groups.
 Naming these monosubstituted aromatic rings follows the same rules you have used for other hydrocarbon molecules.
 These molecules are simply named as substituted benzene rings e.g.

-Aromatic rings with more than one substituent need to be named by numbering the carbon atoms that any substituents are attached to.
-The substituents are listed alphabetically and they must be given the lowest possible numbers, e.g. consider the following substituted aromatic rings:
+Aromatic rings with more than one attached substituent need to be named by numbering the carbon atoms that any substituents are attached to.
+The substituents are listed alphabetically and they must be given the lowest possible numbers e.g. consider the following substituted aromatic rings:

 Disubstituted benzene rings are may also be named using one of the prefixes ortho, meta or para.
 These three positions are shown below:

-description of the ortho, meta, para positions in disubstituted aromatic rings
+description of the ortho, meta, para naming system in substituted aromatic rings

 Arenes